scolladon/sfdx-git-delta/CONTRIBUTING.md

 yarn && yarn increment:apiversion
 ```

+## CLI parameters convention

+[Apache Commons CLI](https://commons.apache.org/proper/commons-cli/index.html) parameters convention is used to define parameters for the CLI.
+When long parameter is one word then take the first character to define the short parameter.
+Ex: `--word` `-w`
+When long parameter is multiple words then take the first character of the last word to define the short parameter.
+Ex: `--long-phrase` `-p`
+When the short parameter is already taken then put the short parameter uppercase.
+Ex: `--with` `-W`, `--long-paragraph` `-P`
+When the character you should take following the rule above for the short parameter is already taken then choose another character, explain your choice in the PR description and let's discuss it!

 ## Testing the plugin from a pull request

 To test SGD as a Salesforce CLI plugin from a pending pull request: